virunew/textsql/README.md

 - Implement query success rate monitoring
 - Add detailed logging for debugging

+TODO:
+1. Business rules in schema.yaml are not being utilized properly
+2. Add support for vector endpoints
+3. Add flask server

 Would you like me to elaborate on any particular aspect or explore how to implement any of these enhancements?